aspeakman/SolisControl/README.md

 will be set _cron_before_ ie 20 mins before the start of the morning cheap rate period at 01:45 and the discharge times will be set _cron_before_ ie 20 mins before the start of the peak evening rate period at 15:45.

-There is also a _test_solis_ pyscript service which allows you test different settings and view the results in the log (without taking any action).
+There is also a _test_solis_ pyscript service which allows you to test different settings and view the results in the log (without taking any action).